 Andrews is a very small town located in the state of South Carolina.
 With a population of 2,888 people and four constituent neighborhoods, Andrews is the 115th largest community in South Carolina.

-Andrews is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Andrews is a town of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Andrews who work in sales jobs (18.38%), management occupations (14.51%), and maintenance occupations (7.53%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Andrews is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Andrews is a town of sales and office workers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Andrews who work in sales jobs (15.88%), office and administrative support (12.06%), and management occupations (10.31%).

 Andrews is an extremely ethnically-diverse town.
 The people who call Andrews home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Andrews residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Andrews include Irish, German, British, and Scots-Irish.
+Important ancestries of people in Andrews include English, German, Scottish, and Italian.

 The most common language spoken in Andrews is English.
 Other important languages spoken here include Spanish and African languages.